mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 MODULAR HULL

-A portion of a ship’s hull may be designated as modular, allowing it to be swapped out easily for another module.
+A portion of a ship's hull may be designated as modular, allowing it to be swapped out easily for another module.
 This allows a ship to be configured for specific missions and roles.
 For example, a modular